 There may be items not included in this list but which are nevertheless allowable.
 It is best to maintain a record of all expenses and seek advice if in doubt about what HMRC will accept.
 Remember that if your gross earnings (including expenses) reach £70,000 (from 1 April 2010) in any consecutive 12 months you must register for VAT.

-These are really for “wear and tear” on “machinery and plant” which includes vehicles, reference library, office furniture, computers etc. These allowances can be a little confusing until you know your way around them, but they are important.
+These are really for “wear and tear” on “machinery and plant” which includes vehicles, reference libraries, office furniture, computers, etc. These allowances can be a little confusing until you know your way around them, but they are important.

 Capital Allowances: Plant and Machinery Allowance Regime;

 § the main rate of writing down allowances (WDAs) is 20% (previously 25%);

 § the rate of WDAs on life-long assets is 10% (previously 6%);

 § an annual investment allowance (AIA) is available for the first £100,000 of expenditure (from 6 April 2010, previously £50,000) on most plant and machinery each year, giving a 100% allowance.